ngs-doo/revenj/tutorials/revenj-tutorial-notifications.md

         }
     });

+Most of the heavy work is done in SignalR, so its [tutorials](https://github.com/SignalR/SignalR/wiki/SignalR-JS-Client) should be inspected for more details on how to work with SignalR.

 ####Processing streams on the server

 [Reactive extensions](http://msdn.microsoft.com/en-us/data/gg577609.aspx) can be utilized to consume notifications in a really convenient way.
 An example of this can be found in [Revenj mailer](https://github.com/ngs-doo/revenj/blob/master/Code/Features/Revenj.Features.Mailer/QueueProcessor.cs).
 Rx subscription is registered on `IMailMessage` interface with a buffer after which processing of all existing mails is executed.
 Relevant part of the code looks like: